Competition Rules

 I. COMPETITION ORGANIZER

-Website: www.wgin.org - WGIN issues these rules for the World Green Infrastructure Award.
-The Organizer reserves the right to modify these rules at any time by publishing updates on its website.
+ID Number: 2709481000 | VAT Number: 84998911 | Website: www.wgin.org - WGIN issues these rules for the World Green Infrastructure Award.
+The Organiser reserves the right to modify these rules at any time by publishing updates on its website.

 II.
 OBJECTIVE OF THE COMPETITION